Dwiky24Kurniawan/Tugas-Akhir-Mobile-Automation-WebDriverIO-Cucumber/README.md

 2. Setup desired capabilities in file wdio.conf.js
 3. Run test

-First, open two terminals (or you can split terminal in vscode) In Terminal 1, type:
+First, open two terminals (or you can split terminal in vscode).
+In Terminal 1, type:
 ```
 appium